 Moreover, the Stabbusdalen National Park is not only wild and untouched nature, it is also the summer pasture and calving grounds for Sámi reindeer herds.

-The small geological formations in the park are mostly from the last ice age, but the history of the 1000m high mountains dates back more than 600 million years.
+The small geological formations in the park are mostly from the last ice age, but the history of the 1000 meter high mountains dates back more than 600 million years.

-There are many vulnerable species, both plants and animals, in the Stabbursdalen National Park and we ephasize making this a very low impact expedition.
+There are many vulnerable species, both plants and animals, in the Stabbursdalen National Park and we emphasize making this a very low impact expedition.